 The University of Chicago will contact both you and CTS in May of the following year, giving continuing students the option to renew their leases for the next school year.
-If you wish to renew your lease see Michele Carr in the CTS Finance.
+If you wish to renew your lease see the Controller, Michele Carr in the CTS Finance Office.

-If you have questions about this process, please contact the Director of Community Life, Lisa Goods or the Controller, Michele Carr, at the contact information below:
+If you have questions about this process, please contact the Controller, Michele Carr at mcarr@ctschicago.edu or 773-896-2442.

-Rev. Lisa Goods, Director of Community Life Michele Carr, Controller 773.896.2428 773.896.2442 lgoods@ctschicago.edu mcarr@ctschicago.edu